LeeSoftRu/python-youtube-api/README.md

     'maxResults': 50
 }

-// Make Intial Call.
+// Make Initial Call.
 With second argument to reveal page info such as page tokens. search = youtube.search_advanced(params, True)

 // check if we have a pageToken